luisca1985/movies_go_api/README.md

 3. Search movies with rating higher or lower than passed in value.
 4. Search movies with passed in genres value

-You can write 4 different APIs or write single API for all variations above.

-You are free to make some decisions about the functionality on your own, there are no set ground rules.
-After successfully completing the code execution, please upload the code on github and send us the link.
-Also share postman collection with all the API urls so its easy to validate.
-Thanks!

 ## Prerequisites
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Docker](https://docs.docker.com/get-docker/)